WebFiori/cli/README.md

 ## Unit-Testing Commands

-The library provides the helper class `webfiori\cli\CommandTestCase` which can be used to write unit tests for diffrent commands.
-The developer have to only extend the class and use utility methods to write tests.
+The library provides the helper class `WebFiori\Cli\CommandTestCase` which can be used to write unit tests for different commands.
+The developer has to only extend the class and use utility methods to write tests.
 The class is based on PHPUnit.

 The class has two methods which can be used to execute tests:

 * `CommandTestCase::executeSingleCommand()`: Used to run one command at a time and return its output.
-* `CommandTestCase::executeMultiCommand()`: Used to register multiple commands,set default command and/or run one of registered commands.
+* `CommandTestCase::executeMultiCommand()`: Used to register multiple commands, set default command and/or run one of registered commands.

 First method is good to verify the output of one specific command.
-The second one is usefule to simulate the execution of an application with multiple commands.
+The second one is useful to simulate the execution of an application with multiple commands.

 Both methods support simulating arguments vector and user inputs.